 Bathroom Renovation Guide for Toronto Homeowners — 2026

 Bathroom renovations range from straightforward fixture upgrades to complex plumbing reconfigurations — and the cost, timeline, and permit requirements scale accordingly.
+Whether you are planning a refresh in Forest Hill or Rosedale or a full reconfiguration in Leaside, our bathroom renovation services start with a free consultation and a fixed-price quote.
 This guide breaks down what to expect at each level of complexity so you can plan realistically.

 ← Back to Home Renovations Resources

-The scope of mechanical work — not the size of the room — is what drives your timeline.
+The scope of mechanical work — not the size of the room — is what drives the schedule.
+Exposing and replacing in-wall plumbing and electrical triggers code compliance steps and inspections that a surface-only update avoids.

 When You Need a Permit